jackkershaw/vital-signs/README.md

 ## Configuration

 ### Step 1.
 Prepare your WordPress site

-First, you need a WordPress site.
-There are many solutions for WordPress hosting, such as [WP Engine](https://wpengine.com/) and [WordPress.com](https://wordpress.com/).

 Once the site is ready, you'll need to install the [WPGraphQL](https://www.wpgraphql.com/) plugin.
 It will add GraphQL API to your WordPress site, which we'll use to query the posts.
 Follow these steps to install it: